-A second major improvement results from the observation that RLVC, as described above, is susceptible to overfitting because states are only ever split and never merged.
+In its original form, RLVC is susceptible to overfitting because states are only ever split and never merged.
 It is therefore desirable to identify and merge equivalent states.
-Here, we say that two states are equivalent if (a) their optimal values $\max_a Q(s,a)$ are similar, and (b) their optimal policies are equivalent, that is, the value of one state's optimal action $\pi^(s)$ is similar if taken in the other state.
+Various ways of defining this equivalence are possible.
+Here, we say that two states are equivalent if (a) their optimal values $\max_a Q(s, a)$ are similar, and (b) their optimal policies are equivalent, that is, the value of one state's optimal action $\pi^(s)$ is similar if taken in the other state.

 A second drawback of basic RLVC is that decision trees do not make optimal use of the available features, since they can only represent conjunctions of features.

-To address both issues, we modified RLVC to use a Binary Decision Diagram (BDD) [4] instead of a decision tree to represent the state space [9].
+We modified RLVC to use a Binary Decision Diagram (BDD) (Bryant, 1992) instead of a decision tree to represent the state space (Jodogne and Piater, 2005b).
 To split a state, a new feature is conjunctively added to the BDD as before to the decision tree.
 Periodically, after running for some number of stages, compaction takes place: equivalent states are merged and a new BDD is formed that can represent both conjunctions and disjunctions of features.
 In the process, feature tests are reordered as appropriate, which may lead to the elimination of some features.
-We demonstrated that this can result in a drastic reduction in the number of visual features and classes learned, while improving generalization at the same time.